romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, what is the recommended approach to manage and use secrets (like API keys or passwords) in a workflow that needs to access an external service?
+Q: In GitHub Actions, what is the recommended approach to manage and use secrets (like API keys or passwords) in a workflow that needs to access an external service?
 <details><summary>Show the answer</summary><p>

 - **Use GitHub's encrypted secrets feature to store and access secrets in the workflow**